 - § 16: A crypto securities register must be maintained on a counterfeit-proof (Fälschungssicher) recording system.
 Data is logged chronologically and stored in a manner protected against unauthorized deletion and subsequent modification.

-Management of the Crypto Securities Register
+eWpG requirement for the management of the Crypto Securities Register

 The Management of Crypto Securities Register (Kryptowertpapierregister-führung) is now considered a regulated financial service under the German Banking Act (KWG).
 Businesses who wish to operate in this kind of service must apply for a license to the German Financial Authorities (BaFin).